zackrdavis/zackrdavis.github.io/fonting-with-gans/text.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

+You can find the code for the Python side of this project here: [VGAN-EMNIST Inversion](https://github.com/zackrdavis/VGAN-EMNIST-Inversion).
 Big picture, this involved:

 - training on a fast desktop with a Jupyter notebook
-- collecting inputs for desired outputs (62 alphanumeric characters)
+- searching out inputs for desired outputs (62 alphanumeric characters).
+I think this is called [inversion](https://arxiv.org/pdf/2101.05278.pdf)
 - exporting the trained network as .onnx
 - some math for lerping between inputs